The University of Maryland School of Pharmacy offers an ASHP-accredited two-year PGY1/PGY2 Residency in Pharmacotherapy.

 Clinical Experiences:

-Clinical rotations, which include inpatient and outpatient experiences, take place at the University of Maryland Medical Center (UMMC), University of Maryland Medical Center Midtown Campus, and the Baltimore Veterans Affairs Hospital.
+Clinical rotations, which include inpatient and outpatient experiences, take place at the University of Maryland Medical Center (UMMC), University of Maryland Medical Center Midtown Campus, Baltimore Veterans Affairs Hospital, and Spring Grove Hospital Center.

 Required Rotations: Adult Internal Medicine, Medical Intensive Care Unit, Cardiology, Infectious Diseases, Psychiatry, Management, Pediatrics, Oncology, Transplantation, Emergency Department, Research, Teaching Certificate Program and Longitudinal Ambulatory Care Rotations over 24 months.